ffroliva/mimecast-frontend/README.md

 ## How it workes

-The application starting point is the `search-form.component`.
+`search-form.component` is the application's starting point.

 ```typescript
 @Component({